 Dr Mark Westgarth

-- Position: Assoc Prof - Art History &Museum Studies
+- Position: Associate Professor - Art History and Museum Studies

 - Areas of expertise: History of the art market; history and theory of museums; and the histories of collecting, especially in relation to the agency of the art and antique dealer in the 19th century.